Janeese Lewis George

-Janeese Lewis George (born April 30, 1988) is an American lawyer, politician, and activist in Washington, D.C.
-She is the Member of the Council of the District of Columbia from Ward 4.
-George is a member of the Democratic Party.
+Janeese Lewis George (born April 30, 1988) is an American lawyer, politician, and activist from Washington, D.C.
+She is a member of the Council of the District of Columbia from Ward 4 and a member of the Democratic Party.

-Elected in November 2020, George became the first self-described democratic socialist to serve as a member of the Council since Hilda Mason was defeated for re-election in 1998.
+Elected in November 2020, she became the first self-described democratic socialist to serve as a member of the Council since Hilda Mason was defeated for re-election in 1998.
+Lewis George is running for mayor of the District of Columbia in the 2026 election as the Democratic nominee.

-Early life and education
+Early life and career

-George was born in Washington, D.C., the daughter of a postal worker, and attended the School Without Walls in the Foggy Bottom neighborhood.
+Lewis George is a third-generation Washingtonian and was raised in Ward 4 of Washington, D.C.
+Her mother worked as a union postal worker and her paternal grandmother served as a lunch lady at Alice Deal Middle School.
+She attended the School Without Walls in the Foggy Bottom neighborhood.
+While in high school, she was a voting student representative of DC School Board.

 She earned a Bachelor of Arts degree in politics and government from St. John's University.
-She earned a Juris Doctor from the Howard University School of Law, working as a waitress to pay her tuition.
+After graduating from St. John's University, she worked in Los Angeles for AmeriCorps for one year.
+She earned a Juris Doctor from the Howard University School of Law, working at Nordstrom Rack and as a waitress to pay her tuition.
+While in university, her family was displaced from her childhood home due to a rent hike, spurring her interest in tenant rights.

-Career

-After graduating from law school, George worked as a prosecutor in Philadelphia In 2014, she returned to D.C. to care for her ailing father and served in the office of Attorney General of the District of Columbia, Karl Racine.
-George was a member of the American Federation of Government Employees Local 1403 while working at the Attorney General's office.
-As a juvenile prosecutor in DC, she used experiences from losing peers to violence during her upbringing to help her colleagues.
-Before launching her campaign for the Council, George worked for the District of Columbia State Board of Education.
+After graduation from law school, Lewis George worked as a prosecutor in adult criminal cases in Philadelphia.
+In 2016, she returned to D.C. to care for her ailing father and work in the office of Attorney General for the District of Columbia Karl Racine as a juvenile prosecutor.
+Lewis George was a member of the American Federation of Government Employees Local 1403 while working at the Attorney General's office.

+As a juvenile prosecutor, she focused on diverting cases to behavioral health and restorative justice systems over criminal proceedings.
+She joined the Democratic Socialists of America in 2018.
+Before launching her campaign for the council, she worked for the District of Columbia State Board of Education.

+Political career